mlsuh/UncertaintyQuantification.jl/docs/src/manual/simulations.md

     nothing    #hide
 ```

 When chosing `n`, bear in mind that for `SobolSampling` and `FaureSampling`, `n` must fit the base that is used for creating the respective sequence.
-For `SobolSampling` the base is always equal to 2 while it depends on the number of input-variables for `FaureSampling`.
+For `SobolSampling` the base is always equal to 2 while for `FaureSampling`, it depends on the number of input-variables.
 If `n` is not a power of the base, it will automatically be increased to the next power.

 ```@example QMC
     x = RandomVariable(Uniform(), :x)